Praveeja-Sasidharan-Suni/Kickstarter-analysis/README.md

 ### What are some other possible tables and/or graphs that we could create?

-1.Table/graph showing successful or failed campaigns based on each Country.
+1 Table/graph showing successful or failed campaigns based on each Country.
-2.Tables showing the most successful categories/subcategories versus the most unsuccessful categories/subcategories .
+2 Tables showing the most successful categories/subcategories versus the most unsuccessful categories/subcategories .
-3.Tables showing the descriptive statistics like Mean,median,mode, max etc.
+3 Tables showing the descriptive statistics like Mean,median,mode, max etc.
-4.Displays showing the average timelines (how much time companies/organizations have to complete the Kickstarter campaigns) for the most successful and least successful types of programs.
+4 Displays showing the average timelines (how much time companies/organizations have to complete the Kickstarter campaigns) for the most successful and least successful types of programs.
-5.Displays and tables that exclude significant funding goal outliers.
+5 Displays and tables that exclude significant funding goal outliers.